Skip to main content

 Our ability to serve our customers with the natural and conventional products they seek, however, also requires us to think beyond suppliers’ practices and consider our supplier relationships more holistically.
 To that end, our UNFI Produce team is building closer, direct relationships with suppliers to reduce costs in our supply chain, speed up the time it takes to get produce to the customer, and reduce the miles we have to travel.

 The traditional system of food distribution is incredibly complex and tough to break into, and brands led by people with less capital or privilege can struggle to grow and get on the shelf.
-We’ve proactively invested in nurturing new and emerging supplier relationships and creating structures to add value and create efficiencies within our current relationships, like our Supplier Diversity action plan, our Marketplace program, which gives small brands an opportunity to expand their distribution, and our UpNext program, which offers mentorship to selected suppliers.
-We’ve also deployed tools, like the Climate Action Hub, to help our suppliers better manage their own climate impacts and to help us set the stage for future action.
+We’ve proactively invested in nurturing new and emerging supplier relationships and creating structures to add value and create efficiencies within our current relationships, like our recently expanded Supplier Diversity action plan, our Marketplace program, and our UpNext program, which offers mentorship to selected suppliers.
+We’ve also deployed tools like the Climate Action Hub and Climate Action Partnership to help our suppliers better manage their own climate impacts and make credible commitments.

 Even though we’re mainly a distribution company, we can support our suppliers in improving their processes and agricultural practices, and use our influence to help transform the food system at its roots.
 We support farmers who take good care of their land and their workers using two main levers – supplier relations and grantmaking through the UNFI Foundation.
 Today and always, we believe everyone deserves access to healthy, fresh food.
 There is a direct link between the resilience of the agricultural systems we rely on to grow food and our ability to provide that food to communities across the country.